-The boswellia extract I recommend has reduced levels of beta-boswellic acids, which can otherwise be pro-inflammatory, and is standardized to more than 10% AKBA, the most anti-inflammatory compound in the extract.
+I recommend looking for a boswellia extract that has reduced levels of beta-boswellic acids, which can otherwise be pro-inflammatory, and is standardized to more than 10% AKBA, the most anti-inflammatory compound in the extract.

 Curcumin and boswellia are two key players in the combination you want, because they reduce the activity of the two most significant pain pathways in the body – COX-2 and 5-LOX.
 Of course, it’s not just about relieving pain – it’s about relieving the tissue-damaging inflammation that causes pain.
 That’s why these two ingredients are so important.
 When you use them, you’re not just “covering up” the pain signals your body sends out; you’re helping your body heal.

 Plus, these natural compounds have been around for thousands of years while the drugs that are being prescribed for arthritis are totally synthetic and have never before been on this planet before some scientist concocted them.
 I think I would prefer Mother Nature over what was fabricated in the laboratory and comes with serious side effects.
 Certainly, there are occasions when drugs are necessary, and I am not against their use but when you can choose a natural alternative that has as good a result as the drugs that are prescribed, I would always choose the natural solution.

 Completing this trio of herbs is Devil’s Claw (Harpagophytum procumbens, Harpagophytum zeyheri).
 This South African botanical has powerful anti-inflammatory benefits for relieving arthritis.